mattdsteele/steele.blue/content/blog/2024-04-24-my-favorite-water-bottles.md

 This one's substantially smaller and doesn't actually get on the bike frequently, but it makes me smile every time I break it out.
 I don't buy many products from [meme influencers](https://thrillpool.com/), but I make an exception for an especially good Simpsons reference.
-I makes me want to [conquer the Murderhorn](https://simpsonswiki.com/wiki/Powersauce), even when I fill it with apple cores and Chinese newspapers.
+It makes me want to [conquer the Murderhorn](https://simpsonswiki.com/wiki/Powersauce), even when I fill it with apple cores and Chinese newspapers.

+## Postscript - Bottle Longeivity

+One endless conversation that I've never heard a satisfactory answer is bottle longeivity.
+Advice is all over the place, from "replace your bottles every season" to "use them until mold is visible and unremovable".

+I tend to be pragmatic; I'll give them a good cleaning with soap and a bottle brush, and they'll be good for years.
+If I start to notice a funk/aftertaste, they'll get replaced.
+This is probably more psychological than scientific; most of the advocacy I've seen around microplastics, etc. tend to be from the same groups that are focused on trends and style, not sustainability.